 Depravity haunts exaltation, and the sacred charge of the historian is to give voice to the fallen, to shine light on the common and hidden, as well as the great.
 As a Renaissance painting mutely accomplishes merely by surviving, the historian keeps a subject alive with his published words, and the muralist with her imagery.
 I love the motto of Yale University: Lux et Veritas.
 Light and Truth – with one we find the other.

 My current, four-year project, the huge historical narrative mural on the north wall of the Ukiah Valley Conference Center, is the result of these threads interweaving.
 I can use all those hours of life drawing, all of that house painting, all my knowledge of narrative art through the centuries, and all my experience working with the public in administration.
 This is a public work for everyone and about everyone.
-It contains over sixty portraits so far and tells many stories of people who live here now.
+It contains over two-hundred portraits and tells many stories of people who live here now.
 People can see why this art has meaning.
 They understand the argument I once presented to a dear friend over dinner:

 “You will be fascinated,” he was informed, looking doubtful as he questioned art history and the importance of such things.
 “History is to humanity as memory is to the individual,” I said.
 We are each of us walking backwards into the future.
 “Would you want to do that with your eyes shut?”
 My companion smiled, saw it was true, and ordered champagne, since he was about to hear what had been revealed by a Venetian inventory from 1569.**That the great collection of Gabriele Vendramin included a little box portrait of Giovanni Bellini with the portrait of Vittore, his disciple, on its cover. (see photo above)